BBC crisis deepens as UK's Cameron demands answers

 "These are serious questions.
 They need to be answered," Cameron said of the cover-up allegations.

-Critics, most notably media magnate Rupert Murdoch's son James, have said the licence fee gives the BBC an unfair edge over private competitors.
-The BBC is already cutting its workforce and output after Cameron's government imposed deep spending cuts and any loss of public trust could prove an issue in future discussions over funding and the licence fee.
+Critics, most notably media magnate Rupert Murdoch's son James, have said the license fee gives the BBC an unfair edge over private competitors.
+The BBC is already cutting its workforce and output after Cameron's government imposed deep spending cuts and any loss of public trust could prove an issue in future discussions over funding and the license fee.

 But Savile, who was knighted by Queen Elizabeth for his charity work and was famous for his garish outfits and long blonde hair, is now accused of raping and abusing girls as young as 12, some on BBC premises at the height of his fame.